 As shown in table 1, the first German income tax was introduced in Prussia in 1891.
-Tax units were couple-based (Haushaltbesteuerungsprinzip).
+Tax units were household-based (Haushaltbesteuerungsprinzip).
 In comparison with other European countries like France or the United Kingdom, who introduced income taxes only during or after World War One, Prussia was quite ahead of its time.
-The broad basis of Prussia's income tax was a mark of modernity: whereas France's first income tax applied to less than 5% of the entire French population, Prussia's income tax basis represented about 50% of its Population in 1891.18
+The broad basis of Prussia's income tax was a mark of modernity: whereas France's first income tax (1914/5) applied to less than 5% of the entire French population, Prussia's income tax basis represented from 20% (1891) to about 50% (1914) of the total tax units (see figure 13).19